Gin Gin Mule

 This cocktail was originally created by Audrey Saunders of New York City’s Pegu Club and is a nod to both the Moscow Mule and a mojito.

-What does this mean?
-The original recipe uses gin instead of vodka, like you would in a regular ‘ol Moscow Mule.
-It also calls for muddled mint.
-However, I decided to stay closer to a Moscow Mule by forgoing the muddled mint.
+The original Gin Mule recipe uses gin instead of vodka, like you would in a traditional Moscow Mule.
+It also calls for muddling fresh mint.
+I decided to stay closer to a Moscow Mule by forgoing the muddled mint.
 (If you want to do that, though, have at it!)

-Fun fact: We call this gin and ginger beer drink a Gin Gin Mule because it includes gin, the liqueur, and gin in the form of ginger beer. 🙂
+We call this drink a Gin Gin Mule because it includes gin, the liqueur, and gin in the form of ginger beer.
+It’s also sometimes referred to as a London Mule or a Foghorn Mule.

 Looking for some more gin recipes?
 Check out my Gin recipe index.